darkhorse1998/Notes/Terraform/Facts.md

   - `terraform state rm <resourceAddress>`: remove items from state, stop managing it by terraform
   - `terraform state mv <oldResourceAddress> <newResourceAddress>`: used to modify address of resources, without making terraform destry & re-create it.
 Example, `aws_iam_user.dev` -> `aws_iam_user.prod`, otherwise would destroy and re-create the user resource.
   - `terraform state replace-provider <currentProvider> <newProvider>`: replaces the provider
+57. Storing state in remote source can act as an advantage for automating processes using remote state data source.
+For example, IPs created by network team can be fetched from the remote terraform state file and whitelisted by the security team.
+58.